Multi-factor authentication (MFA) is a secondary layer of user authentication applied to your Mattermost server.

 As the MFA implementation relies on Time-based One-time passwords (TOTP) ensure that your server system time is accurate.
 If there is a discrepancy, users may not be able to log in successfully.

-This option is enabled by the System Admin in the System Console under Authentication > MFA > Enable Multi-factor Authentication.
+This option is enabled by the System Admin by going to System Console > Authentication > MFA, then setting Enable Multi-factor Authentication to true.

 Once enabled, users can opt to use MFA on their account in the Account Settings menu under Security > Multi-factor Authentication.

-This option can be enabled by the System Admin in the System Console under Authentication > MFA > Enforce Multi-factor Authentication.
+This option can be enabled by the System Admin by going to System Console > Authentication > MFA, then setting Enforce Multi-factor Authentication to true.

 When MFA enforcement is set to true, users with email or LDAP authentication who don’t have MFA set up will be directed to the MFA setup page when they log in to Mattermost.
 They will not be able to access the site until MFA setup is complete.
 Any new users will be required to set up MFA during the sign up process.